 Unnecessarily Scaring Dog Owners

 Prior to this, Purdue University always taught that all large and giant breeds should be fed from elevated dog bowls / feeders and books from way back taught this as well.

 Purdue’s idea of not feeding dogs from raised dishes was a statistical study – not Scientific research, and quite honestly this analysis, just doesn’t make sense.

 We remember around the time that their study came out, we had just purchased raised dog bowls for our own dogs.
 All three of our dogs, including our deep chested Lab and deep chested very large Doberman were doing much better using elevated dog bowls.

 We noticed a big difference with gas and burping, yet we were completely confused after reading the article.
 Should we switch back to feeding them on the floor or not?

-After further research into the matter and watching our own dogs response, we chose to stick with using raised bowls for dogs and we still do today.
+After further research into the matter and watching our own dogs respond, we chose to stick with using raised dog bowls and we still do today.
 The dog is more comfortable and doesn’t have to strain his neck and back to eat his meal from the floor.

 Reputable and experienced breeders of large and giant breeds, know what works and go back to what they were taught before this study became available.